SUGGESTED PACKING LIST

 - Refillable water bottles (2 liter capacity)

-- A water filter such as a hand pump or UV light — filtered water is provided by your trip operators during the day, but while you’re at your hotel, the airport, or having free time on your own, we highly recommend that you filter and drink tap water rather than buying bottled water.
-This will cut down on plastic waste, as Peru does not have the capacity to recycle plastic.
+- A water filter — filtered water is provided by your trip operators during the day, but while you’re at your hotel, the airport, or having free time on your own, we highly recommend that you filter and drink tap water rather than buying bottled water.
+We recommend bringing a small hand pump filter.
+UV light filters don’t filter out the heave metals that might be in the water.
+Filtering will cut down on plastic waste, as Peru does not have the capacity to recycle plastic.

 - Eyeglasses or contacts (if necessary)